 For more information, download the DCSEU’s FY 2021 Annual Report.

 About the DC Sustainable Energy Utility (DCSEU)

 The District of Columbia Sustainable Energy Utility (DCSEU) helps DC residents and businesses use less energy and save money.
-Since 2011, as a contractor to the District Department of Energy & Environment (DOEE), the DCSEU has delivered financial incentives, technical assistance, and information to tens of thousands of District residents and businesses, helping them to save millions of dollars on their energy costs.
-Our work is building a brighter economic, environmental, and energy future for the District.
+Since 2011, as a contractor to DOEE, the DCSEU has delivered financial incentives, technical assistance, and information to tens of thousands of District residents and businesses, helping them save more than $1.3 billion in lifetime energy costs.
+Its work is building a brighter economic, environmental, and energy future for the District.
 For more information, visit www.dcseu.com.